eigerco/pallet-move/README.md

 ## Tech Guide

-There is a [tech-guide][tech-guide] available, where you can find advanced topics like pallet configuration, Docker, and benchmarking.
+There is a [tech-guide] available, where you can find advanced topics like pallet configuration, Docker, and benchmarking.

 Read the [design document][design-document] to learn more about the pallet API and how it works.